Rappsilber-Laboratory/XiSearch/README.md

 Below is a list of settings that can be configured in a text config and their description.

-All possible options and their default values are also found in the file "BasicConfig.conf".
+All possible options and their default values are also found in the file "src/main/java/rappsilber/data/csv/BasicConfigEntries. conf".

 #### SEARCH SETTINGS